-In the clean and dry bowl of an electric mixer fitted with the whisk attachment, beat the egg whites at medium high speed until they hold soft peaks.
+- In the clean and dry bowl of an electric mixer fitted with the whisk attachment, beat the egg whites at medium high speed until they hold soft peaks.
 Add the remaining 1/4 cup of sugar 1 tablespoon at a time, and continue beating until the meringue holds stiff peaks (you should be able to hold the bowl upside down without the meringue sliding out).

-Fold 1/4 of the meringue mixture into the cake batter until incorporated, and continue carefully folding in the meringue, one quarter at a time, until all the meringue has been incorporated into the batter.
+- Fold 1/4 of the meringue mixture into the cake batter until incorporated, and continue carefully folding in the meringue, one quarter at a time, until all the meringue has been incorporated into the batter.

-Evenly distribute the batter between 2 ungreased 6-inch cake pans.
+- Evenly distribute the batter between 2 ungreased 6-inch cake pans.
 Place the pans in the oven and bake for 30-40 minutes or until the top is golden brown and a toothpick inserted into the center of ne of the cakes comes out with moist crumbs.

 Allow the cake layers to rest upside down in the pan until they're completely cooled.
 Take a butter knife and gently loosen the cake around the edges of the pan.
 Hold each pan and shake gently to unmold the layers from the pan.
 Set the unmolded layers aside on the wire rack while you prepare the curd and lemon cream.

-To prepare the lemon curd, mix the sugar, egg, lemon peel, and lemon juice into the top of a double boiler with simmering water in the bottom layer.
+Mix the sugar, egg, lemon peel, and lemon juice into the top of a double boiler with simmering water in the bottom layer.
 Use a hand whisk to beat the mixture constantly so the curd doesn't harden and get chunky, you want to keep it nice and smooth.
 It should be the same consistency as hollandaise sauce when it is done.

-Remove the curd from heat and stir in the butter until the mixture is completely smooth and the butter has melted.
+- Remove the curd from heat and stir in the butter until the mixture is completely smooth and the butter has melted.
 Pour into a jar and allow to cool before sealing with a lid and placing in the refrigerator.
 It will keep for about 1 week as long as it's refrigerated.

-To prepare the lemon cream, beat the cream and sugar together until soft and fluffy.
+Beat the cream and sugar together until soft and fluffy.
 Fold in the lemon curd.

 To assemble the cake, slice each layer in half horizontally so you have 4 thin layers for the cake.
-Place the first layer on the serving dish and spread an even layer of lemon curd over the top of it.
+Place the first layer on the serving dish and spread an even layer of the lemon curd over the top of it.
 Repeat until you've covered 3 layers with the lemon curd.
 Place the last cake layer on top, cut side down.
 Cover the entire cake with an even layer of the lemon cream.

-For additional decorating, you can fit a pastry bag with a small star tip and fill it with lemon cream, then pipe small rosettes over just the top of the cake.
+- For additional decorating, you can fit a pastry bag with a small star tip and fill it with lemon cream, then pipe small rosettes over just the top of the cake.
 You can also garnish with fresh fruits, greens, and/or flowers.